-The main power and driver components are located behind the Total Runs (Score) LED digit assembly on the right side of the scoreboard cabinet - usually the HOME side.
+The power and driver components are located behind the Total Runs (usually Home Score) digits on the right side of the scoreboard cabinet.
 If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the left of this chassis.
-If your scoreboard includes Electronic Team Names, power and driver components are located behind the ETN section on the right side.
-The next section of this document discusses removing and replacing LED digit assemblies.
+If your scoreboard includes Electronic Team Names, power and driver components are located behind the ETN section on the right (usually Home) side, directly above the Total Runs digits.